-Your 2011 calendar year tax return is due no later than midnight, April 17, 2012.
-You have extra time to file and pay for 2011 because April 15, 2012, is a Sunday and April 16, 2012, is a legal holiday in Washington, DC.
+Your 2012 calendar year tax return is due no later than midnight, April 15, 2013.
 You must file a return made on a fiscal year basis by the 15th day of the fourth month following the close of the fiscal year.
 Your original filing date must be the same for Arizona as it is for federal purposes.

 You may request an extension if you know you will not be able to file on time.
 An extension does not extend the time to pay the income tax.
 Failure to pay at least 90% of the tax due by the original due date will result in a penalty.
-Beginning April 18, Arizona charges interest on any unpaid tax.
+Arizona charges interest on any unpaid tax.
 The extension underpayment penalty is 1⁄2 of 1% (.005) of the tax not paid for each 30-day period or fraction of a 30-day period.
 The extension underpayment penalty cannot exceed 25% of the unpaid tax.

 NOTE: Arizona will grant a five-month extension.
-For more information, see Fiduciary Tax Ruling FTR 09-1.
+For more information, see Fiduciary Tax Ruling FTR 09-1 at www.azdor.gov.